MaxPriani/pong-game/README.md

 # 🕹️ Classic 'Pong' Game in C - using SDL2

-This project is a modern implementation of the classic 'Pong' game, developed in C using the SDL2 library.
+This project is a modern implementation of the classic **'Pong'** game, developed in C using the **SDL2 library**.
 The primary focus is to integrate and strengthen core programming concepts such as **modularization**, **encapsulation**, and **familiarity with SDL2** for game development.

-The project is currently in development, with plans to gradually add new features such as menus, sound effects, and a two-player mode.
+**The project is currently in development**, with plans to gradually add new features such as menus, sound effects, and a two-player mode.

 ---